Shuri-101/MacroPad/README.md

 - 113mm (width) x 86mm (height).
 - M3 sized mounting holes for securing the PCB.
 (No screws are used for mounting of this PCB in the case)
 - I recomend to get the manufacutre to assemble **ONLY THE SMD COMPONENTS** the PCB for you as i use SMD variants for diodes, capacitors and components to save space, unless you know how to do reflow soldering and have the equipment.
+- There are some DRC errors but those should be fine to ignore as i think it should be fine to cut of a 0.1mm of a RGB LED pad.

 ## Firmware overview: